-- Knowledge of the central theoretical and methodological issues in the study of politics. - Knowledge of selected issues and events within politics. - Capacity for the critical evaluation of theoretical perspectives and empirical evidence in the field of politics, and for the application of such perspectives in your own work. - · Capacity to undertake independent enquiry into political issues, using appropriate methodologies. - Skills in written and oral communication, the use of information technology, the analysis of different forms of information, and working co-operatively in groups to achieve designated outcomes. - · Ability to work independently in identifying and analysing the subjects of your enquiry.
+- · Knowledge of the central theoretical and methodological issues in the study of global and international politics. - · Knowledge of selected issues and events within global and international politics. - Capacity for the critical evaluation of theoretical perspectives and empirical evidence in the field of global and international politics, and for the application of such perspectives in your own work. - · Capacity to undertake independent enquiry into global and international political issues, using appropriate methodologies. - Skills in written and oral communication, the use of information technology, the analysis of different forms of information, and working co-operatively in groups to achieve designated outcomes. - Ability to work independently in identifying and analysing the subjects of your enquiry.